Courses

 Fall.

-Full details for SOC 6460 - Seminar in Economic Sociology
+Full details for SOC 6270 - Sociology of Religion

-Full details for SOC 6520 - Culture Wars in the Age of Tribal Politics
+Full details for SOC 6340 - Sociology of Education

 For graduates who wish to obtain research experience or to do extensive reading on a special topic.
 Permission to enroll for independent study is granted only to students who present an acceptable prospectus and secure the agreement of a faculty member to serve as supervisor for the project throughout the semester.